exakat/exakat-docs/Reference/Rules/Classes/MultipleDeclarations.rst

 +++++++++++++++++++++++++++

   It is possible to declare several times the same class in the code.
 PHP will not mention it until execution time, since declarations may be conditional.
+It is recommended to avoid declaring several times the same class in the code.
+The best practice is to separate them with namespaces, they are for here for that purpose.
+In case those two classes are to be used interchangeably, the best is to use an abstract class or an interface.

 .. code-block:: php